 Additionally, the evidence is insubstantial as to whether the beneficial bacteria (probiotics) found in kombucha can survive the acidic environment of the stomach to then have an impact on health.

 Are there side effects of drinking kombucha?

-Kombucha is classified as a functional food because of its potentially beneficial effect on health as part of a varied and balanced diet, however there are some risks.
+Kombucha is classified as a functional food because of its potentially beneficial effect on health as part of a varied and balanced diet; however, there are some risks.
 Kombucha is not advised for pregnant or breastfeeding women, or those who have a compromised immune system.
-It is important to reiterate, there haven’t been many human clinical studies to prove its safety and efficacy.
-There have been some reports that drinking too much kombucha can lead to unpleasant side effects such as stomach ache, nausea and dizziness.
+It is important to reiterate that there haven’t been many human clinical studies to prove its safety and efficacy.
+There have been some reports that drinking too much kombucha can lead to unpleasant side effects, such as stomach ache, nausea and dizziness.
 Prolonged fermentation is not recommended because of the accumulation of organic acids, which might reach harmful levels for direct consumption.
-Always see your GP if you are concerned about introducing kombucha into your diet, or if you have any adverse side effects after consuming it.
+Always check with your GP if you are concerned about introducing kombucha into your diet, or if you have any adverse side effects after consuming it.